Affordable Care Act Issues Physicians Need to Know

 Prescription Drug Coverage

-A recent Washington Post article highlighted a troubling problem – that health insurance plans were crafting their benefit packages in a way that would discourage sick people from enrolling, such as through the creation of strict prescriptions drug formularies that would discriminate against chronically ill patients.
+A recent Kaiser Health News article highlighted a troubling problem – that health insurance plans were crafting their benefit packages in a way that would discourage sick people from enrolling, such as through the creation of tiered prescriptions drug formularies that would force chronically ill patients to pay steep co-payments for necessary medications.
+Advocates for HIV/AIDS patients have filed complaints against a number of Florida health plans arguing that prescription drug benefits have been structured in a manner that discriminates against vulnerable patients.
 When shopping for the Marketplace-based plan that is right for them, patients should consider the plan’s drug coverage adequacy and cost and whether or not the plan uses drug tiers, quantity limits, formularies, step therapy or other mechanisms.
 Regulations state that health benefits cannot be crafted or implemented in a way that discriminates based on a person’s age, expected length of life, present or predicted disability, degree of medical dependency, quality of life, or other health conditions.
 Individual and small group health plans are now required to cover an essential health benefits (EHB) package that includes services in categories such as hospitalizations, outpatient care, and maternity care.
 Prescription drug coverage is among the EHB categories.
 Specifically, to meet EHB requirements, plans must cover:

 - At least the greater of one drug in every category and class in the U.S. Pharmacopeia, or the same number of drugs in each category and class as the state’s EHB-benchmark plan.
 State benchmark plans can be found here.